karthikpk-dev/interview-tool/README.md

 # Code Runner

-A React application that integrates with Monaco Editor to provide a multi-language code execution environment with a clean, tabbed interface.
+A React application that integrates with Monaco Editor to provide a multi-language code execution environment with a Cursor IDE-like split-screen interface.

 ## Features

-- ✨ Monaco Editor integration for a VS Code-like editing experience
+- ✨ **Monaco Editor** integration for a VS Code-like editing experience
-- 🚀 Multi-language support: JavaScript, TypeScript, Python, Java, C++, and more
+- 🚀 **Multi-language support**: JavaScript, TypeScript, Python, Java, C++, and more
-- ▶️ Execute code with a single click (browser execution for JS/TS, JDoodle API for other languages)
+- ▶️ **Execute code** with a single click (browser execution for JS/TS, JDoodle API for other languages)
-- 📊 Real-time output display with console.log, console.error, etc. support
+- 📊 **Real-time output** display with console.log, console.error, etc. support
-- 🎨 Clean, modern UI with Tailwind CSS
+- 🎨 **Modern UI** with Tailwind CSS
-- 📋 Question, Editor, and Output tabs
+- 📋 **Split-screen layout**: Question, Editor, and Output panels visible simultaneously (like Cursor IDE)
+- 🔧 **Resizable panels**: Drag dividers to adjust panel widths
-- 📱 Responsive design that works on mobile devices
+- 📱 **Responsive design** that works on mobile devices
-- ⚠️ Error handling with clear error messages
+- ⚠️ **Error handling** with clear error messages
-- ⏱️ Execution statistics (CPU time, memory usage) for JDoodle languages
+- ⏱️ **Execution statistics** (CPU time, memory usage) for JDoodle languages

 ## Prerequisites